gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The class `org.gradle.util.AvailablePortFinder` has been deprecated and will be removed in the next version of Gradle.
 Although this class is an internal class and not a part of the public API, some users may be utilizing it and should plan to implement an alternative.

+### Setting Eclipse project name in beforeMerged or whenMerged hook

+Setting the Eclipse project name in `eclipse.project.file.beforeMerged` or `eclipse.project.file.whenMerged` hook provided by the
+`Eclipse` plugin has been deprecated.

 ## Potential breaking changes

 ### Upgraded to Groovy 2.4.4